 Timber care and maintenance

 Timber must be protected from the elements, mainly rain and the sun’s damaging UV rays.
 Proper waterproofing, sealing the timber on all sides, and maintenance are very important to make your backyard cabins and granny flats last for as long as you live, plus your children’s lifetime.
-These are important warranty conditions.
-Please find all other warranty conditions here.
+The moisture content in timber is the most important factor affecting the durability.
+Make sure to keep the timber dry, moisture content below 18%, ideally around 8-12%.
+This is an important warranty condition.

 Sealing the timber on all sides